-MAP-21 requires that FTA evaluate and rate the Core Capacity project prior to allowing it into the Engineering phase.
+The law requires that FTA evaluate and rate the Core Capacity project prior to allowing it into the Engineering phase.
 Thus, FTA will use the information provided above to develop ratings for the project justification and local financial commitment criteria.
-By law, a project must receive at least a Medium overall rating under the MAP-21 evaluation criteria to be eligible for entry into the Engineering phase.
-FTA will also review the Project Management Plan and subplans to ensure that the project sponsor has the capacity and capability to carry out the project.
-Lastly, FTA will review the project definition, scope, cost, and schedule for reasonableness and undertake other appropriate oversight.
+By law, a project must receive at least a Medium overall rating under the statutory evaluation criteria to be eligible for entry into the Engineering phase.
+FTA also reviews the Project Management Plan and subplans to ensure that the project sponsor has the capacity and capability to carry out the project.
+Lastly, FTA reviews the project definition, scope, cost, and schedule for reasonableness and undertake other appropriate oversight.
 These oversight reviews may be expedited based on factors including the complexity of the project and the project sponsor's management capacity and capability.

-FTA proposes to lock in the Section 5309 CIG funding amount (not share, the actual amount) at the level requested with entry into Engineering.
-Should the project cost change after a project has entered Engineering, additional CIG funding would not be provided.
-Thus, FTA encourages project sponsors to perform as much engineering and design as they feel necessary during PD before requesting entry into Engineering to feel comfortable with the project cost and scope.
+FTA locks in the Section 5309 CIG funding amount (not share, the actual dollar amount) at the level requested with entry into Engineering.
+Should the project cost change after a project has entered Engineering, additional CIG funding is not provided.
+Thus, FTA encourages project sponsors to perform as much engineering and design as they feel necessary during PD before requesting entry into the Engineering phase to feel comfortable with the project cost and scope.